sofieH-karlsen/Python-Assignment-2/README.md

 The 'ACIT_StudyReminder' package automates sending students personalised study reminders.\
 I manages the students data, generated reminders, simulates delivery by email, logs the activity, and automatically schedules reminders.

-The package was developed as part of the secund mandetory assignment for the course **ACIT4420: Problem-solving with Scripting** at OsloMet.
+The package was developed as part of the second mandatory assignment for the course **ACIT4420: Problem-solving with Scripting** at OsloMet.

 ## Features
 - Manage student information (add, remove, list)
 - Generate personalised reminders
 - Simulate sending reminder via console output
 - Log the details of the reminders with timestamps
-- Schedule reminders based on prefferred time
+- Schedule reminders based on preferred time

 ## Structure